This post may contain affiliate links. Read the affiliate disclosure here.

 - Preheat the oven to 350 degrees F. Line a large baking sheet with parchment paper.

-- Add the vegan butter to a large bowl.
-Using a handheld electric mixer or stand mixer, beat the butter until whipped and fluffy.
+- Add the vegan butter, vanilla extract, and salt to a large bowl.
+Using a handheld electric mixer or a stand mixer, cream the butter until light and fluffy.

 Notes